Last updated on July 25th, 2023 at 06:44 am

 Can you complete the drive between Brisbane and Sydney in a day?

 Yes.
 You can quite easily complete the drive between Brisbane and Sydney in a single day.
-However, there are plenty of places to stop at along the way.
+However, there are plenty of places to stop along the way.
 If you are slow travelling your way around Australia, you could take a week or two to drive up or down the coast.

 How easy is the drive between Brisbane and Sydney?